The Pritikin Program for Diet and Exercise, which hit the best-seller list in 1979, is the granddaddy of diet books.

 What Else You Should Know

 Support: You can do this diet yourself.
-Pritikin also offers online support -- including private online journals, prerecorded workshops, and consultations with dietitians -- for fees ranging from around $10 a month to $400 a year.
-You can also go to the Florida-based Pritikin Longevity Center + Spa, where prices typically start at $3,750 a week.
+Pritikin has a free newsletter you can sign up for and also offers online support -- including private online journals, prerecorded workshops, and consultations with dietitians.
+Dieters are strongly encouraged to visit the Florida-based Pritikin Longevity Center + Spa, where prices range from $4,000 a week in the summer to $6,000 a week during the winter.

 What Kathleen Zelman, MPH, RD, Says: